lifeodyssey/obsidian-hexo-auto-update/README.md

 In the repository that you use to store the compiled static web file, please add the public key to the repository's deploy key follow this [link](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys).

 ### Obsidian setup
+Install the plugin in Obsidian, and select the destination folder(I recommend to select the ``source`` folder in Hexo root path) use the selection button.
 ### Write and publish
 Download the latest release from the GitHub repository.
 Extract the obsidian-hexo-integration folder from the zip to your vault's plugins folder: <vault>/.obsidian/plugins/